Grounding LLMs For Robot Task Planning Using Closed-loop State Feedback: Introduction

-Thus, grounding LLMs in real-world scenarios is essential.
-Incorporating environmental feedback into task planning allows for modification of steps in real-time, enhancing robot robustness and utility~\cite{pmlr-v205-huang23c}.
-Prior research focused on real-world alignment by integrating feedback from environmental assertions~\cite{progprompt, 10160591} and vision-based grounding~\cite{guo2023doremi}.
-However, current algorithms lag human benchmarks due to two main issues: i) inability to adapt to changing environmental conditions and ii) difficulty in recovering from execution errors.
-Our algorithm addresses these challenges by using a dual-LLM system.
-The simplicity of our method, synchronizing LLMs and grounding them with feedback, makes it replicable across various simulation environments and real robot scenarios.
-Our contributions are: \begin{enumerate}[leftmargin=*] \item A novel planning algorithm that uses a Dual-LLM system to derive executable actions from natural language instructions, leveraging a closed-loop state feedback mechanism for error resolution (Figure \ref{fig:bb-algo}). \item Improving task-oriented success rate by 35\% average over existing state-of-the-art techniques in the VirtualHome Embodied Control environment (using a dataset of 80 tasks), and achieving execution score of 85\%, surpassing competing approaches and nearing human-level (94\%). \item Deployment and testing of our LLM based planner on the Franka Research 3 robotic arm, for 7 tasks of varied difficulties using a realistic physics simulator for this robot arm along with real robot experiments. \end{enumerate}
+Thus, grounding LLMs in real-world scenes is essential.
+Incorporating environmental feedback into task planning allows error resolution in real-time, enhancing robot robustness and utility~\citep{pmlr-v205-huang23c}.
+In this paper, we introduce a novel planning algorithm that aims at mitigating two issues in existing methods: i) Our approach uses a simple prompting framework, with clear distinction of planning, feedback and execution components to avoid using expert defined heuristics and ii) Our method can integrate feedback from simulators, controllers or human intervention to guide an LLM planner for robust task execution, enhancing autonomy.
+Our contributions are: \begin{enumerate} \item A novel planning algorithm that uses a Two-LLM Agentic framework (Brain-LLM and Body-LLM) to derive executable actions from natural language instructions, leveraging a closed-loop state feedback mechanism for error resolution (Figure \ref{fig:GPT-4-plans}). \item Improving task-oriented success rate by 15\% average over existing state-of-the-art techniques in the VirtualHome Embodied Control environment (using a dataset of 80 tasks).
+BrainBody-LLM on average completes 81\% of all goal conditions for a given task. \item Deployment and testing of our LLM based planner on the Franka Research 3 robotic arm, in 7 tasks of varied difficulties using a realistic physics simulator along with real robot experiments. \end{enumerate}